For daily wit & wisdom, sign up for the Almanac newsletter.

-In terms of weather, farmers recognized the days around the solstice as the height, or middle, of summer.
+Weatherwise, some folks (especially farmers) recognize the days around the solstice as the height, or middle, of summer.
 Crops were well under way and looking promising, so growers celebrated their anticipated harvest at Midsummer festivals.

 In agricultural communities, fine weather on Midsummer Day portends a fruitful season.
 This year, start summer or mark its midpoint by adopting, or adapting, one or more of these practices.

 In Greece, locals re-enact a 2,500-year solstice tradition: They hike to the peak of Mt.
 Olympus, with an elevation of 9,573 feet.
 Take a walk!

 In Britain, folks surround the ancient Stonehenge monument and dance and play drums to mark the Sun’s solstice peek—and peaking appearance—between slivers of rock.
 Stop whatever you’re doing while the Sun pauses overhead.
 See more about Stonehenge and ancient seasonal markers.

 In Kraków, Poland, girls make flower-and-herb wreaths and float them down the Wisla River.
 If a boy takes up a girl’s garland, the belief is that they will marry.
 (If the wreath sinks, it is believed that the girl will die young!)
 Wreaths that connect while afloat symbolize two girls’ lifelong friendship.
 Fashion a flower or vine wreath.

 Italy has regional midsummer traditions: In Rome, people eat snails.
 It is believed that these horned creatures will protect the consumer from devilry.
 In northern Italy, cooks prepare dishes with aged balsamic vinegar; this is the time when the year’s grapes are entering a critical stage of development.
 Sprinkle balsamic vinegar on a salad.

 On Midsummer’s Eve, Danes dine with family and friends, then celebrate with bonfires into which they throw effigies of witches made of hay.
-Light a candle.
+Light a candle!

 Do something to mark these moments because soon, you will see shadows grow longer as the day length begins to decline … and you might wish that you had.